 For me, the main selling point of Ionic PWA development is the variety of web-based app components.
 Unlike React or Angular, Ionic is already built with applications in mind.

 - PWA-focused documentation: Ionic offers a lot of information on PWA development, provides free guides, tutorials, and tools;

 - The possibility to choose between Angular and React: you can benefit from the vast ecosystems of the two most popular frameworks;

 - A lot of custom-configured APIs: Ionic offers ready-to-use functionality and front-end elements for PWAs in different industries.

 Most frameworks already support PWA libraries and invest in their growth.

-Development communities understand that technology might very well be the future of web and app development.
+Development communities understand that technology might very well be the future of web and on-demand app development.